imtiaz101325/imtiaz101325/README.md

 [![LinkedIn Connect](https://img.shields.io/badge/%20-Connect-black?color=14171A&labelColor=212121&logo=linkedin&logoColor=ffffff)](https://www.linkedin.com/in/imtiaz101325/)
 ![](https://komarev.com/ghpvc/?username=imtiaz101325&color=red)

 Hello!
 I'm Imtiaz.
 I'm passionate about code and love to network with fellow coders.
 I did front-end for most of my career but excited to try new things.
-I try to keep up with Full-stack web development, Blockchain, Data Science and a bit of Embedded Systems.

 Here's a summary of what I can offer professionally: